 Cold, humid conditions present a worst-case scenario for most dehumidifiers, as they usually use refrigeration technology.
 It's easier for a refrigeration dehumidifier to extract moisture from warm air than from cold (which is why manufacturers usually quote removal rates at conditions that make their machines look the best – typically 30°C and 80% relative humidity), because it's easier for them cool hot air (in order to condense the water from it) than to further cool air that is already cold.

-To see how a desiccant model compares with a refrigeration model in hot humid conditions, we conducted a one-off test in 30°C and 80% relative humidity, using a desiccant model and a refrigeration model that had each performed reasonably well in our tests.
+To see how a desiccant model compares with a refrigeration model in hot humid conditions, we've conducted tests in 30°C and 80% relative humidity, and also 25C and 70% relative humidity, using desiccant models and refrigeration models.

 When measuring the water removal, the lab also measures the energy consumption of the dehumidifier.
 From this we can calculate how many millilitres of water the model extracts from the air per watt of electricity used, and therefore how efficient the model is in comparison to others we're testing.